ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 You might think, I can just just download Holo3, hit self-driving mode where all my computer work is on intelligent auto-pilot whilst I sit back and relax.
 Not quite.
 The useful agent emerged through repeated failures e.g. malformed JSON, screen coordinate issues, premature exits, stale browser tabs and steps that require remembering earlier content.

-This is a write-up of what I imaginatively named `holo_agent` a test spin of the 35B Holo3 model, that drives a browser by looking at screenshots, choosing the next action, and executing that action through [Playwright](https://playwright.dev/).
+This is a write-up of what I imaginatively named `holo_agent` a test spin of the `Holo3-35B-A3B` model, that drives a browser by looking at screenshots, choosing the next action, and executing that action through [Playwright](https://playwright.dev/).

-My `holo_agent` is [Ralph-loop-esque](https://ralphify.co/docs/how-it-works/#what-gets-re-read-vs-what-stays-fixed), but for browser use rather than coding.
+The `holo_agent` is [Ralph-loop-esque](https://ralphify.co/docs/how-it-works/#what-gets-re-read-vs-what-stays-fixed), but for browser use rather than coding.
 Instead of re-running tests and feeding results back to a coding agent, it captures a screenshot, scans browser state, asks the VLM for one action, executes it, records a trace, and uses the result of that action to shape the next step.

-## My setup for `holo_agent`
+## My approach

-`holo_agent` is a browser automation harness for local computer-use models.
-Heavily vibe coded, a coding agent getting a computer use agent to work.
-It connects to an existing Chromium or Edge browser over CDP (how did I not know about [connect over CDP](https://playwright.dev/docs/api/class-browsertype#browser-type-connect-over-cdp) for existing session until now???), captures the current viewport, sends the screenshot plus structured context to my local Holo3 model running using [mlx-vlm](https://github.com/Blaizzy/mlx-vlm) (I've got to make use of my apple silicon), parses the model's JSON action, executes it, and records a trace of every step.
+My heavily vibe coded `holo_agent` is [the harness](https://www.theneuron.ai/explainer-articles/ai-harnesses-and-clis-explained-the-real-reason-everyones-talking-about-infrastructure/), a wrapper around, the model to enable feedback and action.
+It connects to an existing Chromium or Edge browser over CDP (how did I not know about [connect over CDP](https://playwright.dev/docs/api/class-browsertype#browser-type-connect-over-cdp) for existing session until now???), captures the current viewport, sends the screenshot plus structured context to my local Holo3 model being served by [mlx-vlm](https://github.com/Blaizzy/mlx-vlm) (I've got to make use of my apple silicon - M-series-maxxing), parses the model's JSON action, executes it, and records a trace of every step.

+**The goal was to see how well a VLM for 'computer use', running locally, is able to navigate interfaces.**

-The goal was deliberately generic.
-A narrow workflow script can be much more finite and controllable. `holo_agent` aims at the lofty goal of generically being able to take actions via interfaces.
-Ok but why wouldn't you just parse the webpage structure and avoid using VLM...
+Ok but why wouldn't you just parse the webpage structure and avoid using a VLM...

-## When Would You Use This?
+## When Would You Use a computer use agent?

 You would not reach for a computer-use VLM first:

 - If the system has an API, use the API.
+Computer use models can be [45x more expensive than using an API](https://reflex.dev/blog/computer-use-is-45x-more-expensive-than-structured-apis/)
 - If the page is ordinary HTML with stable DOM elements, parse and automate the DOM.
-- If the workflow is finite, known, and business-critical, write a deterministic script.
+- If the workflow is finite, and known, write a deterministic script.
 - If the task is mostly data transfer, validation, or form submission, avoid vision if you can.

 You'd use this when the graphical interface is the only practical option.
 For example,